SIX APPROACHES TO ABSTRACTING THE FIGURE ECOURSE

 How does this E-course work?

-- After you register you will receive information on class materials.
-Then, a few days before the class begins, you will receive an email with:
+After you register you will receive information on class materials.
+Then, approximately one week before the class begins, you will receive an email with:

 How do I ask you questions?